 No, students may only move in when ISOP starts.
 If you need hotel accommodations, please visit the local hotels list provided by the Office of Undergraduate Admissions.

 No, full participation is REQUIRED for all ISOP participants.
 If you would like to enjoy New York City with your parents, please plan to arrive New York City before ISOP starts.
-Please keep in mind ISOP is not responsible for expenses incurred prior to the start of ISOP.
+Keep in mind that ISOP is not responsible for expenses incurred prior to the start of ISOP.

 There are no shuttle services from campus, but cabs are readily available.
 Let your driver know you need to go to "Columbia University at 116th and Amsterdam."
 If you are traveling from the Newark, JFK, or LaGuardia airports, it is possible to use a variety of buses and trains to get to the University.
 Be mindful that this route will take some time and may involve multiple modes of transportation.
 Please visit http://www.hopstop.com or http://mta.info and use the "trip planner" tool to get a route to campus.
 Enter "Columbia University Main Campus" as your destination address.